Rules for Resolving Dispute Among the Nobility and Gentry and All Common Men of Honor

 To allow magic or not

 If the aggrieved shall lose, he will bear the weight of judgment of he who has spoken and all may take note as to the truth of the matter.
-But if he who was to ransom his words is unable to do so, it shall be accorded to the aggrieved an apology and all men will take note of the falsehood.
+But if he who was challenged to ransom his words is unable to do so, it shall be accorded to the aggrieved an apology and all men will take note of the falsehood.

 The least trophy that might be demanded at combat's end is dependent on the station of the defeated.
 A platinum coin may be demanded of a King, a gold coin of a nobleman, a silver coin of a gentleman, or a copper of a commoner.
 If such a ransom is not able to be collected, then the combatant's arms, armor, horse, spurs, glove, or the scarf of his lady may be demanded, instead.